-- e. risks from the group to each individual organization, for example, reinsurance with aggregates or limits on a multi-company basis; and - f. risks from each organization to the group and the degree to which the complex insurance organization manages capital adequacy for each individual organization or primarily at the group level. - 3.9 Additional Considerations Regarding Complex Insurance Organizations-The actuary should consider, or may rely on others who have considered, the following: - a. level of complexity and extent of information available across all aspects of the complex insurance organization; - b. levels of autonomy in selecting capital strategies for individual organizations within the complex insurance organization; and - c. the impact of various ownership interests, including the following: - 1. ownership splits, particularly between customers and shareholders; - 2. shares listed on multiple stock exchanges; and - 3. ownership concentrations. - 3.10 Reliance on Data or Other Information Supplied by Others-When relying on data or other information supplied by others, the actuary should refer to ASOP No. 23, Data Quality, ASOP No. 38, Using Models Outside the Actuary's Area of Expertise (Property and Casualty), and ASOP No. 41, Actuarial Communications, for guidance.
-When relying on projections or supporting analysis supplied by others, the actuary should disclose both the fact and the extent of such reliance, and the actuary should refer to ASOP No. 23, deeming such projections or supporting analysis as data covered by ASOP No. 23.
+- risks from the group to each individual organization, for example, reinsurance e. with aggregates or limits on a multi-company basis; and - f. risks from each organization to the group and the degree to which the complex insurance organization manages capital adequacy for each individual organization or primarily at the group level. - 3.9 Additional Considerations Regarding Complex Insurance Organizations-The actuary should consider, or may rely on others who have considered, the following: - level of complexity and extent of information available across all aspects of the a. complex insurance organization; - b. levels of autonomy in selecting capital strategies for individual organizations within the complex insurance organization; and - c. the impact of various ownership interests, including the following: - 1. ownership splits, particularly between customers and shareholders; - 2. shares listed on multiple stock exchanges; and - 3. ownership concentrations.

+No. 23.

+Reliance on Data or Other Information Supplied by Others-When relying on data or 3.10 other information supplied by others, the actuary should refer to ASOP No. 23, Data Quality, ASOP No. 38, Using Models Outside the Actuary's Area of Expertise (Property and Casualty), and ASOP No. 41, Actuarial Communications, for guidance.
+When relying on projections or supporting analysis supplied by others, the actuary should disclose both the fact and the extent of such reliance, and the actuary should refer to Suggest "and refer to" be ASOP No. 23, deeming such projections or supporting analysis as d